 Begin the first full day of this Beijing city tour with a visit to the iconic Forbidden City.
-Most Chinese buildings face south, which according to ancient beliefs symbolized the barbarian threat and potential invasion from the north.
-This explains why the main entrance to the Forbidden City faces south towards Tiananmen Square, the third largest city square in the world.
+Most Chinese buildings face south, which according to ancient beliefs, symbolized the barbarian threat and potential invasion from the north.
+This explains why the main entrance to the Forbidden City faces south towards Tiananmen Square, the third-largest city square in the world.

-- Visitors are required to bring their passport for security check upon their visit to the monument.
+- Visitors are required to bring their passport for a security check upon their visit to the monument.

 - Forbidden City remains on Mondays, except July and Aug.